Granville-Christopher/Chat-ai-assistant/README.md

 - Ensure your Gemini API key has appropriate permissions and usage limits.
 - The app handles common API errors such as rate limiting and access denial gracefully.
 - Styling is done with Tailwind CSS; you can customize the theme in `tailwind.config.js`.
+- The service worker enables offline caching but may require a page refresh after updates.

 ## License